 - A) The Core Principles for Penn's Electrical Safety Program include, but are not limited to, the following: - Plan every job.
 Decide on your approach and step-by-step procedures.
 Discuss hazards and procedures in a job briefing with your supervisor and other workers before starting a job. - De-energize the equipment to be worked on.
-Whenever possible, energized conductors and circuit parts to which you might be exposed should be put into an electrically safe work condition. - Conduct a Risk Assessment by identifying and minimizing the electrical hazard.
+Whenever possible, energized conductors and circuit parts to which you might be exposed should be put into an electrically safe work condition. - Conduct a Risk Assessment to identify and mitigate the electrical hazards.
 Identify steps that could create electric shock or arc flash hazards.
 De-energize the equipment or insulate or isolate exposed energized conductors or circuit parts so you cannot contact them. - Anticipate the unexpected.
-Protect yourself from shock, burn, blast, and other hazards inherent to the particular working environment. - Inspect and evaluate the electrical equipment.
-Verify the voltage you are working on by reading the nameplate on equipment. - Use the right tools for the job.
+Assume the worst will happen and take the appropriate measures to protect yourself from shock, burn, blast, and other hazards inherent to the work environment. - Inspect and evaluate the electrical equipment.
+Identify potential issues with the equipment prior to working on it and verify voltage and other information on the equipment nameplates matches what is expected. - Use the right tools for the job.
 Make sure you have the proper personal protective equipment (PPE) and voltage-rated gloves and tools for the job. - Assess people's abilities.
-Make sure you and everyone working with you is a Qualified Person with appropriate training for the job. - Audit these principles.
+Make sure you and everyone working with you is a Qualified Person with the appropriate training for the job. - Audit these principles.
 Follow these principles on each and every job and review them periodically.